-Analysis is ongoing to define optimal antiviral use strategies, potential health impacts, and cost-effectiveness of antiviral drugs in the setting of a pandemic.

-Along with additional HHS guidance, results of these analyses will contribute to decisions regarding the appropriate quantity of antiviral drugs to maintain in the Illinois Strategic Stockpile.
-Decisions regarding purchasing antivirals should be reexamined frequently based on critical research, updated information regarding pandemic strain resistance patterns, updated information regarding safety considerations, increases in manufacturing capacity for oseltamivir and zanamivir, availability of alternative drugs to oseltamivir and zanamivir, availability of a pandemic vaccine, etc. The establishment of state, local or institutional stockpiles should take into account the expiration dates of the purchased drug.
-Currently, state stockpiles are not included in the FDA shelf life extension program.
+Analysis is ongoing to define optimal antiviral stockpiles, use strategies, potential health impacts and cost-effectiveness of antiviral drugs in the setting of the 2009 pandemic based on real time analysis of illness severity, oseltamivir resistance and expected delay in the receipt of vaccine.
+Along with additional USHHS guidance, results of these analyses will contribute to decisions regarding the appropriate quantity of antiviral drugs to maintain in the Illinois Pharmaceutical Stockpile.
+Decisions regarding purchasing antivirals should be re-examined frequently based on critical research, updated information regarding pandemic strain resistance patterns, updated information regarding safety considerations, increases in manufacturing capacity for oseltamivir and zanamivir, availability of alternative drugs to oseltamivir and zanamivir and availability of a pandemic vaccine.
+The establishment of state, local or institutional stockpiles should take into account the expiration dates of the purchased drug.